 To top matters off there is the intensification of something I had before the stroke.
 If the buildup to the breach of the vascular wall had been going on silently, the repercussions would be anything but.
 The message was loud and clear.
 My tinnitus – the constant ringing in my ears is now horribly pronounced.
 High frequency cicadas in my head that no one else can hear.
 As I was aiming for a ringing endorsement of my work, something got left out.

-The dratted sensation is like many things.
+The dratted sensation,that hum in the drum, is like many things.
 How many?
 Don’t ask.
 It’s like that of having the ringing sound associated with electric static you experience on TV or radio always around.
 This figures as it is believed to be the electric charge of the central nervous system in its aural form.
 It’s like the silvery sound of endless seething seas, hissing and receiving across sand.
 The cacophonous symphony grows louder the more I think about it.

 I listen closely to my body now.
 I don’t have much choice.